Anonymous2024-spec/profile-card/README.md

 # Profile Card Project

-A responsive, accessible profile card component built with HTML, CSS, and vanilla JavaScript.
+A responsive, accessible profile card component built with HTML, CSS, and vanilla JavaScript, now extended with **multi-page functionality** for Stage 1.

+---

 ## 🌟 Features